prophecy/SignAnImage/README.md

 **How to use**

 Fill all text fields
 Print (Do not forget to unselect "Headers and Footers")
+Modify properties in config.js in case you need to specify default values.